Chanting & Kirtan

-Chanting is such a gift of grace.
-For those of us who struggle with meditation, chanting is a very accessible and joyful way to enter into a meditative state.
-By repeating simple mantras over and over, chanting quickly stills the mind.
+Chanting is a gift of grace.
+Chanting is a very accessible and joyful way to enter into a meditative state.
+By immersing ourselves in the repetition of simple mantras, chanting quickly stills the mind.

 When we chant feelings of fear, anger and separation are gently transformed into feelings of love, compassion and Oneness.

-I predominantly use Sanskrit mantras as these ancient words and chants contain a transformative power, taking us deeper into our hearts and what Rumi calls the 'deep listening'.
+I predominantly use Sanskrit mantras as these ancient and sacred words and contain a transformative power, taking us deeper into our hearts and what Rumi calls the 'deep listening'.

 Chanting is for everyone.
 No prior experience of chanting is necessary to gain the many benefits it has to offer, simply an openness to what may occur.
 Through chanting, you meet the practice exactly where you need to.
-This might be finding a still point of relaxation after a hectic week at work; the joy of singing together; feeling our hearts awaken; offering our prayers to the Divine, or simply being present to the moment.
 Chanting is so powerful as it affects us physically as well as spiritually.
 We breathe more deeply and slowly.
 The sound vibrations resonate throughout our bodies creating an internal massage, our brainwave patterns are altered evoking states of relaxation and our blood pressure and heart rate decreases.
 Regular practice can elicit a relaxation response, reduce stress, sharpen mental clarity and help support our overall health and wellness.

 Panel discussing 'Why we chant' at the Beltane Bhakti Gathering, 2018.